ݮƵ

 Online Learning at IWU

-To ensure IWU meets HLC Accreditation standards and Title IV funding requirements for online learning, all online learning courses must include the following three components:
+To ensure IWU meets HLC Accreditation standards and Title IV funding requirements for online learning, ALL online learning courses must include the following three approvals:

 Note: LMS approval is given for the course in development during the cohort only.
 Additional LMS approvals will need to follow the alternative method for approval.